Mt. Washington School Teachers and Staff

 Amanda Lord, Teacher

 Ms. Lord received her Bachelor of Children and Family Ministry degree from Northwestern College in St. Paul, Minnesota.
 After moving to Cincinnati, she earned her Master of Inclusive Early Childhood Education degree and Reading Endorsement from Mt.
 Saint Joseph University.
-She is currently in her second year of teaching first grade at Mt.
+She is currently in her fifth year of teaching first grade at Mt.
 Washington.
 Ms. Lord strives to challenge each of her students in their academic journey as well as foster their creativity, confidence and character.
 She has been blessed to be able to work in such a wonderful school and community.